-His previous efforts include a solo 18-song live album "American Highway Live" (2016), a prime collection of his past 18 years of songwriting including many selections from the previous full length album "Help Me Run" (Miracle Mile Records 2015).
+His previous efforts include the 2017 Green Eyed Bird LP that includes the award winning song "Reclamation Town", a solo 18-song live album "American Highway Live" (2016), a prime collection of his previous 18 years of songwriting including many selections from the previous full length album "Help Me Run" (Miracle Mile Records 2015).
 Help Me Run, co-produced by Bruce Turgon, continues to showcase Jonathan's artistic taste in music and songwriting where the land, highway and people meet in vibrato.
 This was the follow up from his 2013 debut studio album "Sabbatical" (also produced by Foster & Turgon) featuring songs that explore the human experience from travel, love, humor, and disappointment.

 Jonathan is a proud member of Folk Alliance International and loves to play his Martin HD28 six-string with Elixir nanoweb strings and breaths clumsily through Hohner Special 20 harmonicas to give you that full of folk live music experience in the classic American singer-songwriter style that resonates bicoastal from the Cascade to Adirondack mountains.